Free Publishing Help & Info

 You have to buy one of several packages offered (and editing is never included).
 Plan on paying an extra $500-$1000 and up for professional editing with any package you buy.
 (If you are still considering using a vanity publisher, may I suggest a checkup from the neck up?)

 Take a minute to view Lies Vanity publishers tell and learn how to identify vanity publishers.
 They will all insist you use their ISBN.
 Tell them you will be using your own ISBN and don't believe anything they tell you about why you should use theirs.
-All the reason they give are bogus.
+All the reasons they give are bogus.

 I can tell you which companies will let you use your own ISBN.
 There aren't many of them, but they are the good guys.